real-marshal/lol_stats/README.md

 1-year coursework at university, app that collects &amp; analyzes League of Legends matches statistics

+*Written in May - June 2018 to practice JS skills*

 ## Get started

 1. Restore DB scheme